How To Remove Mould Spores From The Air

 Considerations when it comes to mould spores

 It's important to understand that removing mould will also create hazardous spores to evaporate into the air in greater quantities than that already present.
+You must be wearing the correct PPE (Personal Protective Equipment) before attempting to tackle the mould yourself.

 We advise that all elderly, young, and immune-compromised individuals stay away from the premises whilst the cleaning is in process and, if possible, avoid returning to the property for at least a day.
+Remember, just because you have eliminated the visible appearance of mould, it does not mean that the problem has disappeared.

 Know when to call in the professionals

-While it may be financially cheaper to DIY a mould infestation, you will never know if you have effectively treated the problem, or if it is just going to return in a couple of days.
+While it may be financially cheaper to use DIY solutions like vinegar or bleach, you will never know if you have effectively treated the mould, or if it is just going to return in a couple of days.
+When you call us, our specialists will assess your entire property and locate the primary source of the mould.
+This could be down to something as small as:

 - A leak in the wall